Our Mission Statement:

-To conduct research to understand autism and to improve the health and well-being of autistic people and their families.
+To conduct research that both deepens our understanding of autism, and has real-world relevance for improving the health and wellbeing of autistic people and their families.

 The ARC comprises approximately 30 research scientists and support staff, drawn from a range of disciplines such as cognitive neuroscience, psychiatry, paediatrics, neonatology, genetics, bioinformatics, endocrinology, clinical psychology and psychiatry, epidemiology, proteomics, and molecular biology.